rizitis/timedated/README-FUTURE_FORKS.txt

 These errors are shown to the user via the Plasma dialog, so their translation makes real sense.

 My honest recommendation: It's only worth it if you wrap the user-facing error messages first.
-Otherwise you're adding languages ​​for 3 useless help lines.
+Otherwise you're adding languages for 3 useless help lines.

 === wheel group VS root ===